sequenceiq/blog/source/_posts/2014-08-27-announcing-periscope.markdown

 *Periscope is a powerful, fast, thick and top-to-bottom right-hander, eastward from Sumbawa's famous west-coast.
 Timing is critical, as needs a number of elements to align before it shows its true colors.*

 *Periscope brings QoS and autoscaling to Hadoop YARN.
-Built on cloud resource management and YARN schedulers,it allows to associate SLA policies to applications.*
+Built on cloud resource management and YARN schedulers, allows to associate SLA policies to applications.*

 ##Overview